JamieMagee/jamiemagee.co.uk/content/blog/scanning-windows-container-images-is-surprisingly-easy.md

 Inside the extracted layer there are two directories: `Files` and `UtilityVM`. `Files` had the filesystem of the Windows container image, while `UtilityVM` is used by Hyper-V behind the scenes.
 So I just needed to focus on `Files`.

 How did I figure out the specific version of Windows the container is running?
 From the registry of course!
-The “SOFTWARE” registry hive contained information about installed software, including Windows itself, and was found at `Files/Windows/System32/config/SOFTWARE`.
+The `SOFTWARE` registry hive contained information about installed software, including Windows itself, and was found at `Files/Windows/System32/config/SOFTWARE`.

 Thankfully, there’s a great NuGet package called Registry that let me easily load and parse the registry, but there are also packages for Go, Rust, and even Node.js.